Hello, and welcome to the official City on a Hill Press website. We’re glad you’re here. Please, come on in, pull up a chair, and let’s chat.

 Start a Flame War

 We can’t even begin to stress how much we don’t want to see community members spewing incendiary insults back and forth.
 Remember, please respect other community members.
-Also, if you see a comment that’s in violation of the Commenter’s Code, please don’t respond back.
-Simply flag the comment for review and we’ll check it out.
+Also, if you see a comment that’s in violation of the Commenter’s Code, please don’t respond back; simply flag the comment for review.

 Break the Law